flaxandteal/flaxandteal-website/content/team.md

 Kathleen came to Flax &amp; Teal on a summer placement before starting back at university and also decided to stay with us during her degree!
 Kathleen is studying a computer science degree, and has experience in Kubernetes, Python and more.
 Kathleen is also a STEM ambassador, member of BLUG, and co-founder of the Computing Society at Ulster University.

+### Andrea Kyurchiev | Junior Developer

+Andrea recently joined Flax &amp; Teal as a free-lance consultant, before coming to work with us full-time.
+He has experience working with PHP, Laravel, JavaScript, VueJS and more!